Information for prospective students from Japan

 - A year of university study from another institution

 Please see the individual undergraduate degree programme descriptions for specific course requirements.
-Information about how to apply can be found on the undergraduate admissions pages and on the Universities and Colleges Admissions Service (UCAS) website.
+Information about how to apply can be found in our undergraduate entry requirements and on the Universities and Colleges Admissions Service (UCAS) website.

 To be considered for a place on a Taught Masters programme SOAS requires a bachelor's degree (Gakushi, 4-6 years) from a recognised university with an overall mark of 70%, C+ or a GPA of 3.0/4.0.
 The masters degree (Hakushi) is acceptable for entry to a research degree.

-In addition to the above minimum entrance requirements, you should also refer to the individual programme entries in the postgraduate prospectus or on our postgraduate admissions pages, which may have additional requirements.
+In addition to the above minimum entrance requirements, you should also refer to the individual programme entries in the postgraduate prospectus or on our postgraduate entry requirements.

 Applicants whose first language is not English must also show their level of English.
-For more information please visit the English entry requirements page.
+For more information please read our English entry requirements.
 SOAS does offer English summer courses (‘pre-sessionals’) for those who do not meet the exact entry requirements so that students have the opportunity to improve their language skills before beginning academic study.

 Those applicants who do not meet the above entry requirements or would like to improve their English language before studying for a degree, could consider applying for one of the foundation degrees offered at the SOAS IFCELS centre.
 Students can improve their English while studying academic courses in an area of their choice, including Development Studies, International Business, Media and Communication and International Politics.

 SOAS has exchange agreements with a number of universities in Japan through which undergraduate students can study for one year at SOAS as part of their degree.
 In the first instance students should speak to the exchanges or international office in their university for application details.
 If your university does not have an exchange agreement with SOAS then you can still apply to spend one semester or one year at SOAS as part of your undergraduate degree on the 'Study Abroad' programme.
-Further information and an application form can be found on the Semester Abroad pages or please contact firstname.lastname@example.org.
+Further information and an application form can be found in our Study Abroad section or please contact email@example.com

 SOAS works with SI-UK Education Council & beo in Japan and you can contact them directly to ask any questions about applying to and studying at SOAS.